 |Neither a down payment nor mortgage insurance is required.||Borrowers must meet minimum military service requirements.|

 |There’s no minimum credit score set by the program, but lenders may set their own requirements.||Borrowers pay a VA funding fee, which ranges from 1.4% to 3.6% of the loan amount.|

 |VA loans can offer competitive interest rates and limited closing costs.||Buyers with VA financing may encounter more issues with sellers and agents when it comes to certain types of real estate transactions.|

-Who it’s good for: Buyers who live in an eligible rural area and would otherwise be unable to get a mortgage.
+Who it’s good for: Borrowers who are buying a home in an eligible rural area and would otherwise be unable to get a mortgage.

-The Department of Agriculture has a USDA mortgage program for low-income homebuyers in rural areas.
-Eligibility is based on income and other factors like location and property type.
+U.S. Department of Agriculture home loans are for low-income borrowers buying a qualified property in a rural area.
+Eligibility is based on income and other factors, such as the property’s location and type.

 Pros and Cons of USDA Mortgages

 |USDA loans can help eligible homebuyers who lack access to safe and sanitary housing or other loan options.||The home must be in an eligible location, which generally means a rural area with a population under 35,000.|